rokath/trice/docs/Common.md

 [Windows console with ANSI colors handling](https://superuser.com/questions/413073/windows-console-with-ansi-colors-handling/1050078#1050078)\
 or simply use a Linux like terminal under windows, like git-bash.\
 One option is also to install Microsoft *Windows Terminal (Preview)* from inside the Microsoft store\
 and to start trice inside there.
-Unfortunally this can not be done automatically right now because of missing commandline switches.
+Unfortunately this can not be done automatically right now because of missing commandline switches.